Sendible insights How to Get More Views on TikTok: A Complete Guide for Brands and Creators

 Regularly monitor the TikTok Discover page and trending sounds to identify optimal participation opportunities.

-Consistency signals to the algorithm that you're an active and engaged creator worth promoting to your audiences.
+Consistency signals to the algorithm that you're an active, engaged creator worth promoting to your audience.
 The average brand posted around 4 times per week in Q1 2025.
 This may largely come down to the time/investment required to create video content.

 However, many successful creators post 1 to 4 times daily for maximum algorithm exposure and audience engagement.

 TikTok is rapidly evolving beyond pure entertainment into a legitimate search engine, particularly among Gen Z and younger millennial demographics.
-Understanding and implementing TikTok SEO principles can significantly improve your content's discoverability and help you attract viewers who are actively searching for your specific type of content.
+Understanding and implementing TikTok SEO principles can significantly improve your content's discoverability and help you attract viewers actively searching for it.

 Use relevant keywords strategically